satishchpn/explore-aws/SpringBoot-Angular8-RDS-ElasticBeanStalk-FullStack.md

 > Update Spring boot Project(spring-boot-aws-rds-mysql-example).

-> Update RDS Database Configs and Angular in application.properties file and build jar file to upload into Elastic BeanStalk.
+	Update RDS Database Configs and Angular Application url in application.properties file and build jar file to upload into Elastic BeanStalk.

 	> Note: Elastic Beanstalk is configured to forward requests to port 5000 by default so change the application port to 5000 if not there
 		Open application.properties change server.port to 5000
 		server.port=5000
 		Update RDS Database Configurations
+		Update CORS URL
 		Open cmd and type mvn clean install to create spring-boot-aws-rds-mysql-example.jar file

 > Navigate to Elastic Beanstalk Dashboard (AWS Region: US East (N. Virginia) us-east-1)

 	Click on Springbootawsrdsmysqlexample-env
 	Click on Upload and Deploy
   	Click on choose file
 	Upload spring-boot-aws-rds-mysql-example.jar
 	Click on Deploy
 	Wait to Deploy and EC2 Instance get created and see Successfully launched environment:Springbootawsrdsmysqlexample-env and Health as OK(Green)